 The result is that no two refineries are identical - although the common factors are similar crude distillation and upgrading units - each taking a slightly different route to a common goal of extracting maximum value from each barrel of crude oil processed.

-The type of crude oil processed - for example lighter and 'sweeter' North Sea Brent blend or Arabian heavy - has an influence upon the mix of products a refinery produces.
-UK refineries process a range of crude oils, but those from the North Sea predominate (about 70% of the total).
-This helps refineries produce the high quality, low sulphur road fuels that modern vehicles require to deliver low exhaust emissions.
+The type of crude oil processed - for example, lighter and 'sweeter' North Sea Brent blend or Arabian heavy - has an influence upon the mix of products a refinery produces.
+UK refineries process a range of crude oils, but those from the North Sea predominate (about 52% of the total).
+This helps refineries produce the high-quality, low sulphur road fuels that modern vehicles require to deliver low exhaust emissions.

-Typically, a barrel of North Sea crude oil will yield 3% LPG, 37% petrol, 25% diesel, 20% kerosene (jet fuel/heating oil) and 12% fuel oil (heavy residue for power generation).
-A heavy crude oil will yield a much smaller proportion of petrol, diesel and kerosene - perhaps 50% - and the balance fuel oil residue which requires further processing to transform it into lighter more useful fuels.
+Typically, a barrel of crude oil processed in the UK will yield: 30% petrol, 25% diesel, 13% gas oil, 9% jet fuel, 9% fuel oil (heavy residue for power generation), 4% LPG, 4% heating oil, 4% naphtha and 2% bitumen.
+A heavy crude oil will yield a much smaller proportion of petrol, diesel and kerosene, and the balance fuel oil residue which requires further processing to transform it into lighter more useful fuels.

 Typical Refinery Processing Units